 Who should take language placement tests?
 What kind of language placement tests are available?

-All new students, both incoming first-year and transfer, with academic or life experience in one of the following languages: Chinese, French, German, Russian, Spanish, should take the online WebCAPE Placement Exam prior to beginning classes at Fairfield University.
+All new students, both incoming first-year and transfer, with academic or life experience in one of the following languages: Chinese, French, German, Italian, Russian, Spanish, should take the online WebCAPE Placement Exam prior to beginning classes at Fairfield University.